Edit in GitHubLog an issue

 aio app run

-This command will deploy the publish-event action into I/O Runtime, and spins up a local instance for the UI.
+This command will deploy the publish-event action into I/O Runtime and spin up a local instance for the UI.
 When the app is up and running, it can be seen at https://localhost:9080.
-You should be able to see the UI of the app and it is also possible to access the app from ExC Shell: https://experience.adobe.com/?devMode=true#/apps/?localDevUrl=https://localhost:9080.
-You might be asked to log in using your Adobe ID.
-When the website is opened, the UI is almost similar to what you see when deployed on localhost, except the ExC Shell on top of the UI.
+You should be able to see the UI of the app and also access it from ExC Shell: https://experience.adobe.com/?devMode=true#/apps/?localDevUrl=https://localhost:9080.
+You may be asked to log in using your Adobe ID.
+When the website is opened, the UI is similar to what you see when deployed on localhost, except for the ExC Shell on top of the UI.

-Once you are satisfied with your app, you can deploy your app by run below command:
+Once you are satisfied with your app, you can deploy it with this command:

 Copied to your clipboard